 Anthony was aging out of foster care and his agency had not yet helped him apply for housing.
 He did not have a good relationship with his Case Planner and often did not show up for mandated housing meetings.
-He wanted to get his own apartment, but did not want public housing.
+He wanted to get his own apartment, but did not want a NYCHA apartment.